MatteoJoliveau/dev-cms/README.md

 # DevCMS

 DevCMS is my personal Content Management System.
-It powers my website at https://matteojoliveau.com and was built around my needs.
+It used to power my website at https://matteojoliveau.com and was built around my needs.

 It features three base concepts: Projects, Jobs and Pages.